Natalizumab (Monograph)

 300 mg once every 4 weeks.

 In patients receiving chronic oral corticosteroid therapy, start tapering corticosteroid dosage as soon as a therapeutic benefit of natalizumab occurs.
 Discontinue natalizumab if patient cannot be tapered off oral corticosteroids within 6 months of initiating natalizumab.
-Consider discontinuing natalizumab in patients who require additional corticosteroid use that exceeds 3 months in a calendar year to control Crohn's disease other than the 6-month corticosteroid taper.
+Consider discontinuing natalizumab in patients who require additional corticosteroid use that exceeds 3 months in a calendar year to control Crohn disease other than the 6-month corticosteroid taper.

 Special Populations

-No special population recommendations at this time.
+No special population recommendations at this time for patients with hepatic or renal impairment or geriatric patients.

 Cautions for Natalizumab